The mixing conjecture under GRH: Quaternionic varieties and Heegner points

 \subsection{The order and discriminant of a Heegner packet}

 In \cite[\S 4.2]{ELMV2} a notion of discriminant is defined for a homogeneous toral set $[\bT(\A)g]$, generalizing the discriminant of a Heegner point.
-We review a definition adapted to unit groups of quaternion algebras.
+We review a definition adapted to homogeneous Heegner sets on unit groups of quaternion algebras.

 For each finite place $p$ of $\mathbb{Q}$ we consider $\scO_{\scD,p}=\iota(E\otimes \Q_p)\cap g_p R_p g_p^{-1}$.
 This is an order in the quadratic \'etale algebra $\iota(E\otimes \Q_p)\simeq E\otimes \Q_p$.